MyPhone: Production and design

 The mobile phones also include pre-installed applications and features designed by Filipino software developers.
-MyPhone mobile phones are reportedly manufactured in China in 2011.
-The most popular application pre-installed in MyPhone mobile phones as of the same year is the Catholic prayer app.
+MyPhone mobile phones are reportedly manufactured in China.

 Market share

 In a study made by International Data Corporation, MyPhone is the third biggest brand in the Philippines in terms of unit shipments in 2014 MyPhone is also distributed in Hong Kong to cater to Overseas Filipino Workers in the Chinese territory.

 Issues

 Trademark case vs. Apple Inc.'s iPhone

 Apple Inc. filed a lawsuit against Solid Group over the MyPhone name claiming that MyPhone is "confusingly similar" to its iPhone brand and that it would "likely to deceive or cause confusion".
 The Philippine Intellectual Property Office (IPO) dismissed the case filed by Apple Inc. on May 19, 2015, stating that, while both brands are similarly named by using the word phone, the word in question is not sufficient grounds in causing confusing between the two brands and noted that phone is a generic term for mobile phones.

 IPO director Nathaniel Arevalo, criticized Apple Inc.'s move describing it as "a case of a giant trying to claim more territory than what it is entitled to, to the great prejudice of a local "Pinoy Phone" merchant who has managed to obtain a significant foothold in the mobile phone market through the marketing and sale of innovative products under a very distinctive trademark".